 How is the Mandarin Chinese language perceived in Colombia?

 There’s a big Chinese community, but there’s not really a Chinatown in Bogotá, or I havent find it.
 But I lived a few years in Honduras, and there is a Chinatown there.

 As a language, we do know it’s extremely hard to learn, if not impossible.
 We have an expression that if you can’t understand someone, you say “Are you speaking Chinese?!”

 What other languages do you know?

-I knew French but I forgot most, and I still know Italian — I learned it during an intensive two-month course in Colombia before going to university.
-Its very similar to Spanish so that helps.
+I knew the French language but I forgot most, and I still know Italian — I learned it during an intensive two-month course in Colombia before going to university.
+Its very similar to the Spanish language so that helps.
 So like I’m not perfect at using verbs or grammar, but I can talk and understand basic stuff.

-So what’s it like to be in China and learning Chinese?
+So what’s it like to be in China and learning the Mandarin Chinese language?

 It’s so cool.
 I’ve always believed that if you want to learn a language you have live in the country, for full immersion.
 There’s no alternative.
 Even if you learn it in another place, it’s not the same.
 Here you dive in and you have to use it, and you hear it all the time around you.
 Your innate survival instinct kicks in.